 Academic Integrity Incident Reporting Form

-Faculty use this form to report acts of academic dishonesty to the department chair, the Provost, and
+Faculty use this form to report acts of academic dishonesty to the Director of the School of Criminology, Criminal Justice, and Emergency Management, the University Provost, and

-If a faculty member (including lecturers and teaching assistants) in the Department of Criminal Justice determines that a student has engaged in an act of academic dishonesty, it is the position of the Department of Criminal Justice that some meaningful form of disciplinary action must be taken.
-The lighter sanctions provided for in Section 6.1(a) through (ac) of CSULB Policy Statement # 08-02 are insufficient for use in the Department of Criminal Justice because the justice professions call for practitioners who evidence high moral standards and impeccable professional ethics.
+If a faculty member (including lecturers and teaching assistants) in the School of Criminology, Criminal Justice, and Emergency Management determines that a student has engaged in an act of academic dishonesty, it is the position of the School of Criminology, Criminal Justice, and Emergency Management that some meaningful form of disciplinary action must be taken.
+The lighter sanctions provided for in Section 6.1(a) through (ac) of CSULB Policy Statement # 08-02 are insufficient for use in the School of Criminology, Criminal Justice, and Emergency Management because the justice professions call for practitioners who evidence high moral standards and impeccable professional ethics.
 Accordingly, breaches of academic integrity shall be handled as follows:

 1. Unintentional Violations.
 If the faculty member is convinced that the lapse in academic integrity was not intentional (e.g., the student did not truly understand that s/he had plagiarized), then s/he may assign a grade of "zero" or "failing" to the particular work, thereby resulting in the proportional reduction of final course grade, but otherwise permitting the student to remain enrolled in the course and work toward earning a passing grade.
 Alternatively, the instructor may assign a failing final grade in the course to the offending student without referring the case to the Office of Judicial Affairs for disciplinary action against the offending student.

 2. Intentional Violations.
 If the violation seems intentional, then the faculty member must take the following courses of action (a) assign a failing final grade in the course to the offending student; and (b) refer the case to the Office of Judicial Affairs for probation or suspension.